sindresorhus/caprine/readme.md

 You can choose to prevent people from knowing when you've seen a message or are currently typing.
 Both options are available under the `Caprine`/`File` menu.

+### Prevents link tracking

+Links that you click on will not be tracked by Facebook.

 ### Jump to conversation hotkey

 You can switch conversations similar to how you switch browser tabs: <kbd>Cmd/Ctrl</kbd> <kbd>n</kbd> (where `n` is `1` through `9`).